Erotic spanking

 Erotic spanking is the act of spanking another person for the sexual arousal or gratification of either or both parties.
 The intensity of the act can vary in both its duration and severity, and may include the use of one or more spanking implements (such as the wooden spoon or cane).
 Activities range from a spontaneous smack on bare buttocks during sexual activity to sexual roleplaying, such as ageplay or domestic discipline.
-Erotic spanking is often found within and associated with BDSM, however the activity is not exclusive to it.
+Erotic spanking is often found within and associated with BDSM, but the activity is not exclusive to it.
 The term spankee is commonly used within erotic spanking to refer to the individual receiving a spanking.

 History

 Pre 19th century

 One of the earliest depictions of erotic spanking is found in the Etruscan Tomb of the Whipping from the fifth century BC.

 Early sex manuals such as the Indian Kama Sutra (circa 400 BC), Indian Koka Shastra (ca. 1150 AD) and Arabic The Perfumed Garden (ca. 1400 AD) have among their recommendations the use of spanking to enhance sexual arousal.